rxcle/rxindi-support/help.md

          !pstyle:Heading
 ```

 Below is a list of all available actions.
-Note that some actions take a parameter which is separated from the action type using a colon `:`.
-Do not confuse the action parameter (colon) with statement arguments (separated by a comma) or statement separators in a placeholder (semicolon).
+Note that some actions take an additional argument which is separated from the action type using a colon `:`.
+Do not confuse the action argument (colon) with statement arguments (separated by a comma) or statement separators in a placeholder (semicolon).
 Action type names are given here in all lowercase, but they are case-insensitive.

 | Action Type     | Description |
 |-----------------|-------------|